nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-6-javascript-functions-function-expressions-vs-declarations.md

 - We don't name the function as `repeat` for the same reason that `var answer = 42` doesn’t name the number `42`.
 It binds an anonymous function to a name in an environment, but the function itself remains anonymous.

-- To name a function we insert a variable between the function keyword and parameters:
+- To name a function expressions, we insert a variable between the function keyword and parameters:

 ```js